AUsama007/DataScienceSalary/README.md

 # Data Science Salary Project
-# Data Science Salary Estimator: Project Overview  * Created a tool that estimates data science salaries to help data scientists negotiate their income when they get a job.
+# Data Science Salary Estimator: Project Overview  * a tool that estimates data science salaries to help data scientists negotiate their income when they get a job offer.
 * Scraped over 1000 job descriptions from glassdoor using python and selenium
-* Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
+* Engineered features from the text of each job description to quantify the value companies put on python and excel.
 * Optimized Linearand Random Forest Regressors using GridsearchCV to reach the best model.